JPIAMRTRIUMPH/MicrobialGenomics/_episodes/75_visualizing_genomic_regions.md

 ## Manual commandline use of Clinker

 This manual Clinker exercise should only be done *after* you have completed the annotation exercise from day 3 and if you feel compfortable using the commandline.
+This is not an easy command.
 It requires a good understanding of the input files of Clinker and how to get annotations.
 The commandline extraction procedure is complex and possibly it is better to do this by hand.

 ### Extracting regions

 This exercise can be done on all the genomes from the study.
 If you want to run this, please perform the following commands

 ~~~
-#first we get all assembled genomes with all AMRFinderPlus outputs in them
+#first we get all assembled genomes with all AMRFinderPlus outputs in them, same as you generated before, but now for all genomes
 cp -r /mnt/netappits/users/courses2/shared/triumph/assembly_all ~/assembly_all

 # We make the output folder